 Some people don't see a need for a snorkeling tour when they can easily rent gear for about $10(USD) or get it for free from their accommodations and check out the underwater landscape on their own. like the nearby Grand Anse Beach are especially great for the independent snorkeler.

-A third location to consider is.
+A third site to consider is.
 If you can only snorkel one site around the island, make sure this is it.
 It is the world's first underwater are exhibition, where statues and other man made structures have been placed along the reef.
 Nature has begun to take over, growing over the structures and making great homes for local sea life.

-Dragon Bay is a fifth site to consider.
+Dragon Bay is a fifth location to consider.
 Located within this sheltered bay is a luminous coral garden filled with the seahorses that gave the bay their name.
 They are especially prominent in the summer time, and live within the soft corals that flourish here.

 |1.5 mi.
 North-Northwest of Central Saint George's|